 The Orientation fee is included in tuition for that billing period.
 If your tuition is paid, that covers the Orientation fee.
 Cash, money orders, credit and debit cards are all acceptable forms of payment.
-If you are paying for Orientation separately, please contact Business Services.
+If you are paying for Orientation separately or would like more information regarding tuition and fees, please contact Business Services.

 Can the Orientation fee be waived?